 Additionally, the nine-hole marina Golf Course would be reconfigured in order to accommodate proposed residential development on the grounds of the course.
+In a follow-up email, you indicated that the Marina Golf Couse is one of two courses that comprise the City's Monarch Bay Golf Club, which also includes a separate 18-hole course located due south of the Marina Golf Course, a double deck driving range with heaters, windscreens, and a music system, and a clubhouse that includes a full stocked golf shop along with a bar and grill and banquet facilities.
 The existing Marina Inn building and the Horatio's restaurant building are not part of the proposed Project.